-Breast reduction for back pain is a radical treatment option that is designed to eliminate muscular back pain due to unusually large breast size.
+Breast reduction for back pain is a radical treatment option that is designed to eliminate muscular strain due to unusually large breast size.
 Some woman complain of serious and enduring back ache due to their heavy breasts and will do whatever it takes to balance out their anatomy, hopefully ending their chronic pain for good.

 Although breast reduction is considered a plastic surgery technique by many, a great number of patients utilize it for pain relief rather than aesthetic alteration.
 It is well known that overly large and weighty breasts can cause back, neck and shoulder pain, as well as other physical and psychoemotional symptoms.